chijindujulian/2077-CMS/README.md

 # 2077cms

-Content management system written in Python(Django)
+Content management system written in Python(Django) and React.js

 ## Prerequisites

 Before running the application, ensure you have the following:

-- Notion for database
 - Git (for version control)
+- Node.js runtime environment
+- Python3 and pip3

 ## Running the App